bazelbuild/bazel/site/docs/best-practices.md

 depending on a library `some-library.so`, you'd create a BUILD file and build `some-library.so` from its sources, then depend on that target.

-Building from source prevents a build from using a library that was built with incompatible flags or a different architecture.
+Always building from source ensures that a build is not using a library that was built with incompatible flags or a different architecture.
 There are also some features like coverage, static analysis, or dynamic analysis that will only work on the source.

 ## Versioning